Adam Levine’s Wife Behati Prinsloo Wishes Him A Happy Birthday On Instagram

 In other Adam Levine news, the singer and coach recently received a star on the Hollywood Walk of Fame and during the ceremony, he gushed over his growing family.

-“I have a daughter, I have the most beautiful wife in the entire world,” Adam Levine said during the ceremony, as reported by People Magazine.
+“I have a daughter, I have the most beautiful wife in the entire world,” Adam Levine said during the ceremony, as reported by People magazine.
 “I’m one of the luckiest people who’s ever lived and it has nothing to do with me, it has to do with the people who love me the most.
 And so I thank all of those people.”

 During the event, Adam Levine was joined by Prinsloo, Dusty and several of his friends, including a couple of his The Voice co-stars, Gwen Stefani and Blake Shelton.